 The high amount of potassium is beneficial for maintaining a healthy blood pressure.
 The chlorophyll present in spinach is known for its anti carcinogenic properties.
-And the high content of vitamin K helps support bone health.
+And vitamin K helps support bone health.
 The vitamin A and vitamin C contribute to healthy skin and hair.

 Prunes add some nuggets of sweet flavor and nutrition.
 They contain phenolic compounds – antioxidants that help prevent free radical damage.
 And they are a good source of dietary fiber and associated with better glucose control, fullness, bowel regularity, lower blood cholesterol and intestinal protection.

 Yes, it is absolutely gluten free and can be made vegan, grain free or dairy free as mentioned below.

 Saffron is supposed to benefit cardiovascular health, alleviate PMS symptoms, possess anti-carcinogenic properties, treat erectile dysfunction, depression and anxiety.
 As with most foods, the benefits accrue with consistent use.